 If you’re looking for woodland scenery in particular, then you can find a list of these sites on the Woodland Burial Trust website.

 Some woodland burial sites are very rural, whilst other sites are located close to an ordinary cemetery.

 As mentioned, visiting the area beforehand will help you decide if it’s a suitable resting place for your loved one.

 Not all burial sites have an indoor ceremony room you can use before the burial.
-However, a local venue may be available.

 Every site will have different rules regarding embalming, coffins, and grave markings, as well as what you can and can’t do whilst you’re there.

 For example, some sites are more ‘natural’ than others - where embalming is not permitted at all and coffins must be made from biodegradable materials.

 There may be specific rules about the type of memorial or grave marking you can have.
 Some sites allow a simple wooden or slate plaque placed on a nearby tree or on the ground.

 Others will only allow a native tree or wildflowers to be planted.
 Flowers bought from a shop may be allowed as long as they are left on the ground without any plastic wrapping or ribbon.